 About the Repository

-This repository was developed by the Data for Health Initiative’s Gender Equity Unit at Johns Hopkins University Bloomberg School of Public Health and The Population Council, based upon original work done by The Population Council.
+This repository was developed by the Gender Equity Unit at Johns Hopkins University Bloomberg School of Public Health and the Population Council, based upon original work done by the Population Council.

 What is a scale?